filips123/PopularRepositoriesAnalysis/README.md

 python scraper/main.py users repositories # Top users by repositories
 ```

+By default, 1000 results will be fetched for each query.
-Each of the commands will take approximately 5–20 minutes to complete.
+Each of the commands will take approximately 10–30 minutes to complete.
 The collected data will be stored inside the `data` directory.

 There is also an additional HTML scraper, which can collect similar data about a specific repository as the API scraper, but by downloading and parsing HTML.